-Yellow Bellied Sea Snake
+Yellow-Bellied Sea Snake

 The Yellow-Bellied Sea Snake is part of the group of snakes known as sea snakes or Hydrophiinae.
 Sea snakes are venomous snakes which live in aquatic environments, and can’t move around on land.
 The yellow-bellied sea snake is found throughout tropical waters around the world, giving it a large range.
-Sea snakes sometimes come up to the surface to bask in sunlight, but they can also swim down to depths of almost 90 meters (300 feet).
+Sea snakes sometimes come up to the surface to bask in the sunlight, but they can also swim down to depths of almost 90 meters (300 feet).

 Yellow-bellied sea snakes, like most sea snakes, feed on small fish and aquatic creatures.
 They sense their prey by feeling the vibrations in the water that fish create when they swim and then lash out to inject their venom.

 Though all snakes are carnivores, their prey consists of a number of different animals.
 From eggs and insects to pigs and deer, snakes will eat just about anything they can effectively kill.
 They are opportunists they play a key role in their respective environments and ecosystems.